pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/bugtracking/bug_cycle.rst

             - DUPLICATE: Bugs which have duplicates which are already been reported
             - INVALID: Bugs that are not realy a bug
             - WORKSFORME: Bugs could not be reproduced
+            - NEXTRELEASE: Bugs can be fixed for the next release

         #.
 Bugs set as a tracker bug of a release only by release managers or related component supervisor.